LS 100 – Foundations of Legal Studies (changed course number from 100A to 100 beginning Sp12.), 4 units, Core (H, SS)

 These are upper division courses that do not have discussion sections or GSIs.
 Seminars are designed to be smaller in size and involve more discussion.
 LS 190’s count towards the Distribution requirements.
 Because we recycle the numbers every semester, check under ‘Course Offerings’ for the semester in which you are taking the course to find which Area(s) it falls under.

-During the following Spring semester, students who continue with the Honors Program (LS H195B four units letter-graded) will complete a substantial research paper under the supervision of a faculty member.
-The 4 units of H195B only (not H195A), count towards the 32 required for the major as one of the two courses that must be taken in the same Area for the Distribution requirement for the New Plan.
+During the following Spring semester, students who continue with the Honors Program (LS H195B three units letter-graded) will complete a substantial research paper under the supervision of a faculty member.
+The 3 units of H195B only (not H195A), count towards the 32 required for the major as one of the two courses that must be taken in the same Area for the Distribution requirement for the New Plan.
+The 5 units for H195A can be counted towards the 32 upper div units to complete the major, but not a Distribution requirement.

 After successfully completing LS H195A in the fall semester, students who continue with the Honors Program will complete a substantial research paper under the supervision of a faculty member.
-There is no course involved during the spring.
-UCB GPA 3.3 Legal Studies GPA 3.5 required.
-Enrollment in LS 190 Honors Discussion, 1 unit, is also required.
+UCB GPA 3.5 Legal Studies GPA 3.5 required.
+Enrollment in LS H195C Honors Research & Writing Seminar, 2 units, is also required.

-LS H195C – Legal Studies Honors Research & Writing Seminar (1 unit) (No Areas)
+LS H195C – Legal Studies Honors Research & Writing Seminar, 2 units, (No Areas)

-The goal of the seminar is to provide students additional support as they conduct the research for and write their senior honors theses, and prepare presentations for the Spring Studies Undergraduate Research Conference.
-Students enroll in the one unit Legalst H195C seminar during the second semester of the Honors Program along with the four units of Legalst H195B.
+The goal of the seminar is to provide students additional support as they conduct the research for and write their senior honors theses, and prepare presentations for the Spring Legal Studies Undergraduate Research Conference.
+Students enroll in the two unit Legalst H195C seminar during the second semester of the Honors Program along with the three units of LS H195B.

 LS 199 – Independent Study (1 – 4 units)